Chisomnwa/Traffic_Analysis_and_Prediction/README.md

 Zainab Muhammed

-## Presentation Slides Task Group (All Slides Perfectly Fit for the Presentation of the Project to Stakeholders)
+## Presentation/Presentation Slides Task Group (All Slides Perfectly Fit for the Presentation of the Project to Stakeholders)

-Pragati Thakur - Presentation Slide …

-Djardo Isaac - Presentation slide …

-Fidel Imaseun - Presentation slide

-# Dashboard Design Task Group(Active Members)
+## Dashboard Design Task Group(Active Members)